bruab/bruab.github.io/needs.md

 Getting more reviews for my first book, [Your Website Sucks](https://www.amazon.com/dp/B0BVSXB5W7) is a top priority for me, as I seek to find out if there's any chance of making nontrivial income from it.
 If you feel so moved to buy a copy and leave an honest review, I'll be forever grateful.

+## Chats about criticism

+I'm working on a [website](https://onestar.world/) and a book or two on the topic, and I want to talk to anyone who's struggled with criticism, or fear of criticism.
+[Get in touch](/contact) and let's set up a time to talk.
+Your story might wind up in a book!
+(Only with your consent.)

 ## Chats with people working in regenerative agriculture

 More info here: [Quest: Create a guide to regenerative agriculture opportunities](/quests/regen-ag).